- All requests or invoices must first be approved by the specialty group/network treasurer or committee chair before we can issue payment.

-- Advance payments require prior approval from the Specialty Group treasurer or committee chair by email notification or signature on the Advance Payment form.
+- Advance payments require prior approval from the Specialty Group/Network treasurer or committee chair by email notification or signature on the Advance Payment form.

 - Please fill out the Request for Advance Payment form and send to the Finance Manager or Executive Director at least two weeks before payment is needed.
 Attach a statement of purpose.

-- All invoices for paid projects require prior approval by the specialty group treasurer or committee chair.
+- All invoices for paid projects require prior approval by the specialty group/network treasurer or committee chair.

-- If possible, estimates from vendors, specialty group treasurers, or committee chairs are appreciated.
-For example, send an email advising the Finance Manager that Aptara will be invoicing $x amount to AIC for Textile SG postprints in July.
+- If possible, estimates from vendors, specialty group/network treasurers, or committee chairs are appreciated.
+For example, send an email advising the Finance Director that Aptara will be invoicing $x amount to AIC for Textile SG postprints in July.